-Do you want to make art that is significant?.
-How do you do that in the middle of the chaos of family and other commitments?
+Do you want to make significant art?
+How do you do that with jobs, family and other commitments?

 What a grand show on display at Todd’s Auction House at the Rialto building on Don Street in Invercargill in Southland, New Zealand!